 Some run nightly with structured hours.
 Others follow curated programming.
 A few appear through events.
 The number of venues remains limited, and not every location offers daily access.

-Even with that, the direction is becoming clear.
-More spaces are giving attention to how music is experienced, with vinyl and sound systems taking a central role.
+Even so, the direction is becoming clear.
+More spaces are giving attention to how music is experienced, with vinyl and high-fidelity sound systems taking a central role.

 Rekord brought fresh attention to listening rooms in Dubai, but it is part of a wider shift.